kislow/networking-variety/README.md

 ## <u> This repository contains a variety of networking tools </u>

-1. The **cisco-switch-scripts** are useful for managing infrastructures that heavily rely on cisco products.
+1. **cisco-switch-scripts** are useful for managing infrastructures that heavily rely on cisco products.
+2. **docker-scripts** contain simple docker scripts to debug running containers.
-2. The **mac-changer** script can be useful if you prefer scripts over applications that may require more resources.
+3. The **mac-changer** script can be useful if you prefer scripts over applications that may require more resources.